pelzma/pelzma.github.io/index.md

 ## Biography
 Data science graduate student and professional historian.
 Coursework and research in dynamical systems and chaos, Boolean networks, deep learning, information theory, and game theory.
-Experience in architectural and cultural history research resulting in mseveral publications and speaking engagements.
+Experience in architectural and cultural history research resulting in many publications and speaking engagements.

 ### Interests
 - Machine Learning